wesleywerner/wesleywerner.github.com/projects/dregosadventure/index.md

 - Open the Text Fiction app
 - Tap the three-dot menu icon then tap Import

 Text Fiction auto saves your progress.
-To resume your story, tap the plus icon (lower left).
+To resume your story, tap the game menu (+ icon) then tap `Restore`.

-The online version is playable on mobile, but it can be a frustrating user experience and saving you progress does not work on mobile.
+The online version is playable on mobile but can be a frustrating experience, and saving progress does not work on mobile.

 Awards
 ------